Michael Ware: Iraq war reporting

+On 10 November 2004, while Ware was attached to Staff Sergeant David Bellavia's platoon in Fallujah, they were ambushed while clearing a block of houses.
+Ware was present for, and also partially filmed the heroic actions that earned Bellavia the Medal of Honor.
+They were first documented in Ware's November 22, 2004 Time magazine cover story, "Into the Hot Zone", and the footage capturing the event is included in Ware's documentary Only the Dead.

 On 18 October 2006, CNN aired a small portion of a videotape sent to Ware that showed snipers shooting at, and apparently killing, American troops.
 The video was a tape sent to CNN with Ware adding narration for the edited broadcast that showed American soldiers being stalked and eventually brought under fire by the shooters.
 After the news report was shown, White House Press Secretary Tony Snow accused CNN of "propagandizing" the American public.
 Representative Duncan Hunter, then-chairman of the House Armed Services Committee, asked Donald Rumsfeld to remove CNN embedded reporters following the airing of the news report, claiming that "CNN has now served as the publicist for an enemy propaganda film featuring the killing of an American soldier".

 In 2008, he revealed that, while embedded in Diyala Province in 2007, he filmed the shooting of a young Iraqi man, whom he described as "a legitimate target", by U.S. soldiers.
 The shot did not initially kill the man, but no aid was rendered during the estimated 20 minutes it took him to die.
 Ware told the story to illustrate how dehumanising war is for military personnel as well as reporters.